Ali-Mikael/Pen-testing/h6-shells.md

 [+] BIZARRE_CLARINET completed task 6563d8d6
 ```

+Fetch information about tasks:
 <img width="1918" height="788" alt="2026-05-04-02:53:50" src="https://github.com/user-attachments/assets/ca69fb08-5eb3-4531-8fdf-8236b7b64acb" />

 ## Q: Why go through all the trouble?
-Because as of now we effectively have a lightweight `TCP payload stager` that is able to fetch payloads we determine, and then execute them in memory.
+Because as of now we effectively have a lightweight `TCP payload stager` that is able to fetch payloads we choose, and then execute them in memory.
 No writing heavy payloads to disk!

 Also, the beacon allows us the hide better in the network.
-A persistent connection would be flagged pretty quickly.
-However, come the day we need a persistent connection, we can simply give the `interactive` command, background the beacon and use the session instead:
+A persistent connection would be flagged pretty quickly. **However**, come the day we need a persistent connection, we can simply give the `interactive` command, background the beacon and use the session instead:

 ```console
 sliver (BIZARRE_CLARINET) > interactive